Iron mining near Wrigley in 1939

 Sarah Cannon is the most famous person to ever come from Hickman County.
 But most people knew her by her stage name -- Minnie Pearl.

-And at the eastern edge of Hickman County, a short stroll from the Natchez Trace Parkway, you will find one of the least publicized waterfalls in the state -- Jackson Falls.
+Finally, at the eastern edge of Hickman County, a short stroll from the Natchez Trace Parkway, you will find one of the least publicized waterfalls in the state -- Jackson Falls.

-Here is a photograph of the Hickman County Courthouse
+Here is the Hickman County Courthouse.